Working at height in Faversham

 Service profile across Faversham

-Across the historic core of Faversham, the typical service mix is eyebolt pull testing to BS EN 795 Type A, abseil anchor six-monthly inspection to BS 8610 where rope access work is active on the facade, and the specification work needed to install new anchors that respect listed-building consent and conservation-area requirements.
-Where remediation is identified at inspection we quote fixed-price and complete the works with the same engineers who carried out the inspection — no subcontracted hand-offs, no scope gaps in the chain.
-New install where required is engineered against the building’s structural fixing capacity, certified on completion, and entered into the next 12-month recertification cycle (or six-monthly for davit, abseil, and other higher-consequence systems).
+Faversham’s service mix splits across its conservation area and its working estate.
+In the historic core around the High Street and Market Place the typical work is eyebolt pull testing to BS EN 795 Type A, abseil-anchor six-monthly inspection to BS 8610 where rope access is active on the facade, and the specification needed to fit new anchors within listed-building consent and conservation-area limits.
+The food-and-drink manufacturing at Shepherd Neame and the units at Oare Creek industrial estate carry a more conventional profile — mansafe cable-line testing on long process and warehouse roofs, guardrail testing on plant decks under regular maintenance traffic, and davit and PPE compliance — while the retail high street and council and schools estate add steady eyebolt and parapet-guardrail work.
+Where remediation is identified we quote fixed-price and complete it with the same engineers who carried out the survey — no subcontracted hand-offs.
+New install is engineered against the building’s structural fixing capacity, certified on completion, and entered into the 12-month recertification cycle (or six-monthly for davit, abseil, and other higher-consequence systems).

 Travel, scheduling, and responsiveness